mvaganov/CmdLineAsteroids/notes.md

 When the player destroys asteroids, they will break into smaller asteroids. after 2 breaks, the asteroids will break into an ammo pickup.
 I'll also need some user interface that stays static on the screen, to tell the user their score, ammo, and health.

-I want to use Object Oriented Programming for some of this game design because it's a natural way of thinking about software problems in game development.
+I want to use Object Oriented Programming for some of this game design.
+OOP is how I and many other programmers were trained to solve problems, so it's a natural way of thinking for me.
+Natural thinking makes it easier to iterate quickly.
+There's also a lot of OOP code on the internet that machine intelligence has been trained on, so you will see this style of problem solving in the future.
-I will use some standard OOP guidelines, but I will make exceptions.
-Exceptions to OOP guidelines is something worth discussing, especially for newer programmers.
+I will continue to use standard OOP guidelines, and explain exceptions I make to them.

 Probably the most well known and well respected guideline for Object Oriented Design is the SOLID principles.